 Calculating total reproductive effort

 Total reproductive effort (RE) is the sum of investment in all the different flowering parts during the year, tabulated on a weight basis.
 Seed counts record the total number of propagules produced during the year.
 Per seed energy expenditure is calculated by dividing RE by seed count, designated as a “cost” throughout the manuscript and presented as mg dry weight per seed matured.
 For each species, the sum of the weights of all reproductive parts required for the successful creation and provisioning of a single propagule is termed the “seed costs” (see Appendix B for a list of parts).
 Seed costs were divided into pollen attraction costs, seed provisioning costs, and the weight of the endosperm and embryo itself.
 We chose to designate the endosperm and embryo as the primary reproductive unit, for it provides a consistent comparison of tissue weights across species.
 It is hereafter referred to as “seed weight”.
 In contrast, the propagule includes the seed coat and additional dispersal tissues in some species, but not others.
 In addition to the seed costs, were the “costs of failure”, the weight of reproductive material that was aborted before progressing to a mature seed, expressed on a per seed matured basis.
-It was further divided into “failed pollen attraction costs” and “failed provisioning costs”.
-Note that the failed pollen attraction costs included both the weight of flower parts that abort before presenting themselves to pollinators and the weight of flower parts that developed into open, successful flowers, but failed to progress to a propagule, again scaled to “per seed matured”.
 All calculations were made on an individual basis, although the weights of many plant parts are based on species level measurements.

-Mention that the species included are all recorded as producing a consistent number of ovules per flower.
+Mention that the species included are all recorded [?] as producing a consistent number of ovules per flower.

-A document, for the supplementary materials, describing the methods should be out next priority.
+Details: A document, for the supplementary materials, describing the methods should be out next priority.
 Statistical methods

+For slope tests, are you using regression or SMATR?
+Should be the latter.
+All using SMART, sma, method=”OLS”

 Results